 I remember riding on the school bus in the fourth grade, getting popped in the back of my head with an automatic umbrella.
 Chris, a bully who was only one year older than me, would aim the umbrella behind my head, and press the button on the handle causing the bar of the umbrella to shoot forward, hitting me in the back of the head.
 It hurt!
 He did it repeatedly, laughing each time.

 I remember turning around and asking him to stop.
 He kept going.
 After repeated injuries, I walked to the front of the bus and told the driver.
 She did nothing.
-After countless times of being hit in the head and hearing the laughter of other kids, I felt helpless and angry.
+After countless times being hit in the head and hearing the laughter of other kids, I felt helpless and angry.
 I was disappointed that although I wasn’t big enough or strong enough to make this boy stop, there was someone who could do something about it, but chose not to.
-The lady behind the oversized steering wheel who threw occasional glances into the overhead mirror.
+The lady behind the oversized steering wheel did nothing but throw occasional glances into the overhead mirror.

-What we can do:
+What we can do?

 Like any form of abuse, victims are often forced or coerced into silence.
 We need to ask our children directly if they are being bullied.
 In addition, we need to look for key signs that may indicate there is an issue: change in appetite or eating habits, loss of interest in school, worsening grades, difficulty going to sleep or staying asleep, frequent physical ailments that result in requests to stay home from school, sudden withdraw from family activities, change from happy and secure to moody and depressed, and increased anxiety.